 Fiscal Advisory Committee

-The Committee is chaired by the Chief Financial Officer, and members representatives from Finance & Support Services; Clinical Programs; Information Management Group; Policy, Education and Health Promotion; Research; Human Resources & Organizational Development; OPSEU, ONA, medical staff, management staff, nursing, professional services.
+The Committee is chaired by the Corporate Services Executive/CFO, and member representatives from Finance & Support Services; Clinical Programs; Information Management Group; Policy, Education and Health Promotion; Research; Human Resources & Wellness; OPSEU, ONA, medical staff, management staff, nursing, professional services.

 Medical Advisory Committee